kakali/KKSwipeRevealGalleryView/README.md

 # KKSwipeRevealGalleryView
 An iOS Swift gallery view where pages are swiped away with the finger.
 A single page is a custom UIView supplied by the gallery's data source.
 The top view reveals the next one while it's being swiped.
 A typical usage example is a full screen image gallery, where the views are UIImages.

-For now, it is assumed that the views are not transparent.
+For views with transparent background, use KKStackSwipeRevealGalleryView.
+Keep in mind, though, that all the views must be loaded and displayed on the screen at the same time, so don't get too carried away with adding them!

 # Demo screenshots
 ![screen1](https://cloud.githubusercontent.com/assets/1204385/13333081/75ac5330-dc05-11e5-9a47-7777a7507500.png)